igor32648/mern-marked/README.md

 ### Accessing the Application

-8. **Access the Application**: With both frontend and backend servers running, you can access the application in your web browser.
+11. **Access the Application**: With both frontend and backend servers running, you can access the application in your web browser.
 Typically, the frontend will be accessible at `http://localhost:5173`, and the backend API endpoints will be accessible at `http://localhost:3000`.

+### Setting the Databases

-### Creating a MongoDB Account and Getting Access Link
+## Creating a MongoDB Account and Getting Access Link

-8. **Create a MongoDB Account**: Go to the MongoDB website and create an account if you don't have one already.
+1. **Create a MongoDB Account**: Go to the MongoDB website and create an account if you don't have one already.

-9. **Get Database Access Link**: After logging in, create a new cluster and database.
+2. **Get Database Access Link**: After logging in, create a new cluster and database.
 Once created, navigate to the "Connect" tab and copy the connection string.

-### Creating a Firebase Account and Setting Up a Project
+## Creating a Firebase Account and Setting Up a Project

-10. **Create a Firebase Account**: Go to the Firebase website and sign in with your Google account or create a new one.
+3. **Create a Firebase Account**: Go to the Firebase website and sign in with your Google account or create a new one.

-11. **Set Up a Project**: Once logged in, click on "Add project" and follow the prompts to create a new Firebase project.
+4. **Set Up a Project**: Once logged in, click on "Add project" and follow the prompts to create a new Firebase project.

-12. **Enable Authentication and Storage**: In your Firebase project dashboard, navigate to the "Authentication" section and enable Google sign-in.
+5. **Enable Authentication and Storage**: In your Firebase project dashboard, navigate to the "Authentication" section and enable Google sign-in.
 Then, go to the "Storage" section and enable storage for your project.

-13. **Get Firebase Configuration**: In the Firebase project settings, you'll find the configuration details needed for `firebase.js`.
+6. **Get Firebase Configuration**: In the Firebase project settings, you'll find the configuration details needed for `firebase.js`.

 ### Conclusion